-Due to the coronavirus, the 2020 NAMI Michigan Honors Black-Tie Gala has been rescheduled for Saturday, June 26, 2021 at the Detroit Marriott at the Renaissance Center.
-Located at 400 Renaissance Drive in the heart of downtown Detroit, the Marriott is one of Michigan’s premier luxury hotels and is the ideal location to celebrate our heroes of mental health.
-The cocktail hour starts at 5:30pm.
+Due to the coronavirus, the 2020 NAMI Michigan Honors Black-Tie Gala has been rescheduled for Saturday, August 7, 2021 at The H Hotel in Midland.
+The H Hotel is one of Michigan’s premier luxury hotels and is the ideal location to celebrate our heroes of mental health.
+The cocktail hour starts at 6:30pm.

 NAMI Michigan is actively monitoring the incidence of COVID-19 in our region.
 We have been asked how COVID-19 may impact upcoming events, including NAMI Michigan Honors.
 NAMI Michigan is following guidance from local health departments and the Centers for Disease Control and Prevention (CDC) regarding large gatherings, including CDC recommendations on preventing the spread of COVID-19.

-At this time, our upcoming NAMI Michigan Honors Gala will take place as planned on June 26th, 2021 at the Detroit Marriott at the Renaissance Center.
+At this time, our upcoming NAMI Michigan Honors Gala will take place as planned on August 7th, 2021 at The H Hotel.
 Full tables will consist of 6 persons maximum.

 However, if you are feeling sick, we ask that you please stay home.
 Currently, older adults and persons with underlying health conditions are considered to be at increased risk of severe illness and complications from COVID-19.
 Examples of underlying health conditions include heart disease, lung disease, diabetes, people with weakened immune systems, and people who are pregnant.
 The CDC recommends that people in high-risk groups consult with their healthcare provider about attending any large gathering.